 Author: Richard Jones, managing director, Black Horse (pictured)

 Last month, I commented on the forthcoming FCA motor finance market study, in particular on commission structures.
-While we still await its publication, I wanted to reflect on discussions I have had across the market.
-We are living in uncertain times, but they are not unprecedented.

 Many influences are bringing pressure to the automotive value chain.

 Manufacturers face big increases in investment to deal with electric and autonomous vehicles and races in technology, refinement and emissions.
 Add in China’s market stall and profit stresses appear – manufacturer collaborations will surely keep increasing.

 Retailers have (generally) faced declining profits as margins shrink and costs rise.